Shower Installation Kits

 This really relates to where to get it which was section two here, but in section three we're going to cover a little bit of quality and a little bit of different things that you're going to receive at different price ranges and the different fallacies that happen with the pricing in looking for these types of products and just in the construction in general.
 First of all I'll talk a little bit about the market, but where we are currently the market is on the rise which means homes are selling for more, which means builders are able to pay more or they're making a lot more margins so therefore they are able to pay a little bit more for items and products to increase the value to get higher margins, which means manufacturers and suppliers are upping the prices for their individual products that may or may not have the value necessary for it.
 So when looking at price points you need to understand kind of the value of what you're looking for.
 Is the product made of a metal?
 Is it plastic?
 That's honestly one of the first things that I would find out - is it metal or is it plastic?
 Okay, you're going to immediately know the quality right there.
 Now I wouldn't even look at price points yet.
 I would fully understand what do I want material-wise and then I'm going to shop for the product that is the same but at different price ranges.
 It's one of the fallacies that happen a lot with online shopping.
 You have the same item but being sold at two different price ranges, not just two different prices like they're ten dollars difference.
 No, two different prices meaning a $50 item is selling also for $300.
 So you need to know and understand that, and in the construction industry, there is a lot of that.

 Okay - price points.
 You can go super, super, super, super cheap with getting the bottom tier tile, okay?
-You're going to need to waterproof your showering area because when looking at these installations there's something called "code" which means your home has to beat a code if you ever want to sell it or anything like that an inspector could come in and inspect it and actually fail you for this remodel that you did because it wasn't up to code… The same thing with your electrical.
+You're going to need to waterproof your showering area because when looking at these installations there's something called "code" which means your home has to beat a code if you ever want to sell it or anything like that an inspector could come in and inspect it and actually fail you for this remodel that you did kits for an outdoor shower because it wasn't up to code… The same thing with your electrical.
 Your electrician, your electrical work needs to be up to code.
 That's a typical term with construction and you need to be aware of that and that's going to affect your price point in the overall remodel because you may or may not need to have an inspector come in and inspect it.
 Just look at your local state codes for the different rules and requirements needed for your area.
 Even the counties are different sometimes.
 So you can get a bare minimum - get a plastic drain, get a plastic ring or a rain head, you know?
 Maybe make it look a little bit higher class but still keep a really low cost.
 Maybe you only paid $80 for a nice really big rain head where you know, a more metal one would be selling for $250 or $300.
 Okay, so you can go and get all of the plastic items that are going to be cheap.
 Keep in mind you're probably going to replace it often.
 So think of long-term effects.
 I can spend $300 once, or I can spend $80 over the lifetime of me being in this house of twenty years.
 Every five years I am buying a new showerhead at $80.
 That's a long time.
 You know you're well over... you're doubling the price with just in you know, fifteen years.
 You've doubled the price of what you would have paid in the beginning once.
 Keep that in mind.

 Now as far as the installation, when you're looking at this one thing to keep in mind is the waterproofing.
 Wet areas need to be waterproofed.
 It is "code" that they are waterproofed pan.
 There are different theories and product lines out there.
 Some provide a lifetime warranty, some don't.
 They don't provide any warranty which means if it leaks and water starts dripping down into your kitchen from your bathroom upstairs, that's just on you.
 You chose the price point that's way low, that doesn't have a lifetime warranty.
 However there are products and systems like ours.
 We are at a lower price range but we provide a lifetime warranty.
 So you need to look at companies in different lights and talk to them to find out why their price point is what it is, what values they actually provide, so that you can get a good estimate and overall of what's going on within the company, do you feel comfortable with them and what's their price point like?